SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-cutting-ties.markdown

 ---
 layout: post
-title: "🙅🏻 The Paradox of Division: If people are causing divisions among you, it's very likely they are not indwelt by the Holy Spirit (Jd 1:19).
-“I have not come to bring peace, but a sword.
-For I have come to set a man against his father...”
-(Jesus, Mt 10:34-40)"
+title: "🙅🏻 The Division Paradox: “I have not come to bring peace, but a sword.
+For I have come to set a man against his father...
+Whoever loves father or mother more than me is not worthy of me” (Jesus, Mt 10:34-40)"
-date: 2024-07-23 02:10:00 -0500
+date: 2024-07-23 02:15:00 -0500
 categories: division
 published: true
 ---